sammyhkang/US-KoreaTrendAnalytics/README.md

 ### **Data Collection**
 Data was meticulously gathered from Google Trends, focusing on four major metropolitan states in the United States - known for their diverse demographics and potential market receptiveness.
 The primary objective was to analyze market trends for Korean-related products and services in these regions.
 The categories selected for this analysis were:

-- **Cuisine:** Exploring the interest in Korean cuisine, which includes traditional dishes and food items.
+- **Cuisine:** kbbq, korean food, kimchi, korean restaurant, soju
-- **Tourism:** Assessing the popularity and demand for Korean-themed tourism and travel.
+- **Tourism:** korea flight, korea hotel, korea airbnb, korea vacation, korea tourism
-- **Culture:** Evaluating the influence and appeal of Korean culture, including entertainment and lifestyle aspects.
+- **Culture:** korean drama, kpop, korean movie, learn korean, kdrama
-- **Cosmetics:** Investigating the market trends related to Korean cosmetic products, a rapidly growing segment globally.
+- **Cosmetics:** korean makeup, korean cosmetics, korean skincare, kpop makeup, korean beauty product

 ### **Data Preprocessing Steps**
 The data preprocessing phase was crucial in ensuring the accuracy and relevance of the analysis.
 The steps undertaken included: